This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Top Attractions

 The Old Town is one of the most popular places in Prague.
-The major highlight of Staré Město is the Old Town Square and its medieval buildings.
-Within you’ll find the city hall’s beloved Astronomical Clock that sends you right back to the early years of the 15th century.
+The major highlight of Staré Město is the Old Town Square and the medieval Old Town Hall with its famous Astronomical Clock.

 Hotel Recommendations

-The Mozart Hotel Prague: Only a very short walk from Charles Bridge, this hotel boasts the best location to stay in Prague.
-The historic 5-star Mozart Hotel offers unique rooms and suites along with mouthwatering breakfast, lunch or dinner at the hotel’s marvellous courtyard.
+The Mozart Hotel Prague: A short walk from Charles Bridge, this hotel boasts the best location in Prague.
+The historic 5-star Mozart Hotel offers unique rooms and suites and mouthwatering breakfast, lunch, or dinner in the hotel’s marvellous courtyard.

-Hotel Residence Agnes: What made us add this hotel to our list of the best hotels to stay in Prague Old Town was the impeccable review score on Booking.com.
-Located in the Jewish Quarter, this 4-star boutique hotel offers elegant rooms, breakfast to die for and super-friendly and accommodating staff.
+Hotel Residence Agnes: Located in the Jewish Quarter, this 4-star boutique hotel offers elegant rooms, breakfast to die for and super-friendly and accommodating staff.

 2. Lesser Town (Malá Strana)